JJast/Penetration-Tools/README.md

 # Penetration-Tools
-Penetration Tools

-Set of few penetration script, use at your own risk.
+Set of few penetration scripts, use at your own risk.